 We assume that delivery drones are owned by large e-commerce companies with reputations to protect.
 However, Privadome only trusts these e-commerce companies to the extent that it expects them to operate drones equipped with a trusted execution environment, such as the ARM TrustZone.
 It expects the drones' identities and details of their camera hardware to be registered with the regulatory authority.
 The public key associated with the trusted hardware can itself serve as the drone's identifier.
 We assume the existence of supporting public-key infrastructure, i.e., a certifying authority that issues digital certificates for the public keys of registered drones; the regulatory authority can serve this role.
 For Privadome, the trusted-computing base on the drone is just the trusted hardware, capable of securely storing the audit trail and attesting the software stack on the drone.
 Note that e-commerce companies have historically relied on decentralized delivery fleet management.
-They often engage the services of third-party delivery service fleet operators (DSPs) (e.g., see [28, 43, 46, 62]), who procure and operate the delivery vehicles.
+They often engage the services of third-party delivery service fleet operators (DSPs) (e.g., see [25, 57, 39, 42]), who procure and operate the delivery vehicles.
 While we can reasonably assume that e-commerce giants have no overt intention to break local privacy laws, the same cannot be assumed of DSPs.
 Indeed, Privadome's threat model does not trust DSPs, but does assume that the e-commerce company requires DSPs to operate drones equipped with trusted hardware, which in turn can attest that the DSP has not tampered with the drone's software stack.

 One could ask why Privadome-like mechanism is needed at all, if the e-commerce companies are assumed to be benign in intent.
-The answer is that it is still important to have accountability mechanisms in place to ensure that the e-commerce companies are abiding with local privacy laws [77].
+The answer is that it is still important to have accountability mechanisms in place to ensure that the e-commerce companies are abiding with local privacy laws [70].
 Having accountability mechanisms such as Privadome both acts (1) as a deterrent to the drone operators from violating local laws; and (2) as a confidence building means for citizens, who in turn will be more open to adopting delivery drone-based services.
-Indeed, history has shown that e-commerce giants are sometimes caught violating privacy of their clients [37, 44, 90, 102].
-This underscores the need for a deterrent and an accountability mechanism available to citizens.
+Indeed, history has shown that e-commerce giants are sometimes caught violating privacy of their clients [40, 93, 34, 82].
+This therefore underscores the need for a deterrent and an accountability mechanism available to citizens.
 Privadome's threat model excludes drones that are not registered with the regulatory authority and other rogue drones that deliberately try to hide their current location.
 We also exclude from our threat model drones that use attached cameras that are outside of the purview of the drone's attested software stack.
 For example, a rogue drone operator can attempt to bypass Privadome by physically attaching a Go-Pro camera to the drone.
 Neither the trusted hardware on the drone nor the ROS2 software stack will have any control over such an attached camera.
 Other methods and regulations are required to deter such attacks.
 We expect that e-commerce giants will not engage in deliberate attempts to violate local privacy laws because they have reputations to protect.
 However, individual DSPs may engage in such attacks.
 E-commerce giants can deter DSPs from engaging in such attacks by requiring the DSP to provide a live photograph of the drone prior to take-off from the warehouse, which can subsequently be examined for the presence of unauthorized attachments.
-Finally, several models of drones can either themselves record audio or carry peripherals to do so.
-End-user privacy can also be violated via recorded audios, but the methods in this paper are tailored for video alone.